-The buds of the plant can be varied in the colors of hairs on the bud, the sticky crystals which form, and the tiny leaves which grow interspersed within the structure of the bud.
+The plant's buds can vary in the colors of hairs on the bud, the sticky crystals that form, and the tiny leaves that grow interspersed within the structure of the bud.
 When you study the plant, you realize that the Cannabis plant is truly complex and unique.

 When a female Marijuana plant (or any seed-producing plant) is pollinated, it produces seeds.
 These seeds carry the passed-down genes of both the male & female plants.
 Once the seed germinates, it will sprout and grow roots.

-The first root to grow out of the germinated seed is the Taproot.
-The taproot will eventually grow larger and become the main root of the plant.
+The taproot is the first root to grow out of the germinated seed.
+The taproot will eventually grow larger and become the plant's main root.
 It will anchor the plant in the soil or another growing medium.
 Other roots will grow off the taproot.
 Roots are vital for the survival of the plant.
 They pull water and nutrients from the soil.
-They also pull in oxygen and other gases that may be present in the soil, that the plant needs to survive.
+They also pull in oxygen and other gases that may be present in the soil that the plant needs to survive.

-While the roots grow down into the growing medium, the sprout grows up.
+While the roots grow into the growing medium, the sprout grows.
 The sprout will eventually become the main stem of your plant.
 All of the branches and buds will eventually grow off the main stem.

 The sprout, which grows out of the seed and connects to the root system, will eventually grow into the main stem.
-Another name for the main stem is the stalk of the plant.
+Another name for the main stem is the plant's stalk.
 This stem supports all of the branches that will become the mature plant.
 It determines the structure, shape, and stability of the plant.

 You can adjust the shape and height of the plant by topping the plant.
 This involves cutting the stem off after a certain amount of branches.
 This can force the plant to be shorter and wider.
 This is desirable because it can produce more sites for buds to form and develop.

 Branches are the lateral stems that grow out of the main stem.
 They support buds and fan leaves.
-In certain cases, depending on how the plant grows, a branch can support other, smaller branches.
+Depending on how the plant grows, a branch can support other, smaller branches.
 You can trim the branches like the main stem.
 Growers will do this to support more bud sites.

 A node is a spot on a stem where a branch grows from.
-It can also be the spot on a branch where another branch forms.
+It can also be where another branch forms.

-The space between nodes on the stem is referred to as “Internodal Spacing”.
-Internodal Spacing can give you an idea as to whether your plant will grow tall or not.
-Just examine the space between nodes and that should give you some indication.
+The space between nodes on the stem is referred to as "Internodal Spacing".
+Internodal Spacing can give you an idea of whether your plant will grow tall.
+Just examine the space between nodes, which should give you some indication.

 Where the nodes are located will be the sex organs of the plant.
 We will touch base on this later.

-Sugar leaves are the small leaves that are interspersed among the buds.
+Sugar leaves are the small leaves interspersed among the buds.
 Technically the buds grow around the sugar leaves.
-But when you see the result, it looks like the leaves are growing out of the buds.
+But when you see the result, the leaves grow out of the buds.
 They are usually coated in resin and may also contain trichomes.
 They are usually trimmed during harvest time.
 Sugar leaves are great for making oils, butter, and other weed products.

 The cola is a densely packed group of buds.
 They usually grow together into a tight mass.
 The main cola of the plant forms at the top of the plant.
-There can be smaller, secondary colas that form at the budding sites of the lower branches of the plant.
+Smaller, secondary colas can form at the budding sites of the plant's lower branches.

 The buds of the female plant.
 Buds are the area that contains the terpenes, trichomes, THC, and other cannabinoids of the plant.
 The buds must be dried properly before consumption.